yb74/algerdiscoverie/README.md

-# ALGERdiscoveRIE, the app that will make you travel and learn about Algeria
+# ALGERdiscoveRIE, discover the wonderful country of Algeria

 ALGERdiscoveRIE is an app to provide information about Algeria and show how Algeria is a beautiful country with very welcoming inhabitants.